L3eP/v3/README.md

 - Set `NODE_ENV=production`.
 - Enable `secure: true` for cookies in `server.js` (requires HTTPS).
 - Use a persistent session store (e.g., Redis) instead of MemoryStore.

+## 🔮 Future Roadmap

+We are continuously improving the system.
+Here are some features planned for future updates:

+- **📧 Email Notifications**: Integration with SMTP for real-time email alerts on ticket creation, assignment, and status changes.
+- **🐳 Docker Support**: Containerization using Docker and Docker Compose for simplified deployment and environment consistency.
+- **📊 Advanced Analytics**: Enhanced reporting with custom date ranges, exportable graphs, and deeper insights into team performance.
+- **🌍 Multi-language Support (i18n)**: Internationalization to support multiple languages for a diverse user base.
+- **🚀 CI/CD Integration**: Automated testing and deployment pipelines using GitHub Actions or GitLab CI.